Fish That Survive Longer Without Water

 Survey says that mudfish developed during the drought sleeping period and breed as soon as their surroundings are re-flooded in the autumn.

-After knowing all these amazing facts about fishes, wow!
+After learning all these amazing facts about fish, wow!
 I’d say how powerful the maker is.
-Making fishes live on land whilst they are really meant on water.
-But the West African Lungfish for me is the champion of all.
+Making fishes live on land while they are really meant on water.
+But the West African Lungfish, for me, is the champion of all.

-The most important thing to learn is to keep our environment safe and clean in order for the creatures that live in it will live their normal life also.
-Fishes are also special, though not all have the abilities to survive without water.
+The most important thing to learn is to keep our environment safe and clean so that the creatures that live in it can also live normal lives.
+Fish are also special, though not all have the abilities to survive without water.